Leandro-Bertoluzzi/remote-cnc/README.md

 Open [http://localhost:8000](http://localhost:8000) with your browser to check if the API works.

 You can find instructions to run locally (without Docker) and further information in each subproject's folder:
-- Desktop: See development docs for desktop app [here](./desktop/docs/development.md).
+- Desktop: See development docs for desktop app [here](docs/desktop/development.md).
-- API: See development docs for API [here](./api/docs/development.md).
+- API: See development docs for API [here](docs/api/development.md).

 ### Mock external services

-You can also run a mocked version of the GRBL device, which runs the [GRBL simulator](https://github.com/grbl/grbl-sim).
+You can also run a worker with a mocked version of the GRBL device, which runs the [GRBL simulator](https://github.com/grbl/grbl-sim).
+**NOTE:** This version of the worker can run in Windows.

 ```bash
 $ docker compose --profile=simulator up